chrisbergeron/MMM-NextRocketLaunch/README.md

 ### Project Roadmap
 * Display an actual countdown timer in nodeJS.
 (If you know how to do this, please feel free to submit a pull request.
 Sorry, I'm still learning JS.)
 * Parse options that can override the default API Request.
 Specifically, to only show results that are Cleared or launches from a specific PAD or Spaceport.

+Hat Tip to Tim Dows for the script that I used as a template for this - [MMM-JsonTable](https://github.com/timdows/MMM-JsonTable)